krakend/krakend-documentation/backends/data-manipulation.md

 See [flatmap documentation](/docs/backends/flatmap)

 ## Manipulations with Lua
-Backends response can be transformed using Lua scripting.
+More advanced manipulations can be done using Lua scripting.

 See [Lua scripts](/docs/endpoints/lua/) documentation